agruca-polsl/weather4cast-2023/README.md

 ```

 ## Starter kit
-**THE CURRENT VERSION OF THE BASELINE IS MAKING PREDICIONS 8 HOURS INTO THE FUTURE AND THIS MIGHT CHANGE TO 4 HOURS IN THE LEADERBOARD**

 This repository provides a starter kit accompanying the Weather4cast 2023 competition that includes example code to get you up to speed quickly.
 Please note that its use is entirely optional.
 The sample code includes a dataloader, some helper scripts, and a Unet-3D baseline model, some parameters of which can be set in a configuration file.

 To obtain the baseline model, you will need the `wget` command installed - then you can run